Sir Cecil Beaton

 Ruud Van Empel

 Cecil Beaton (1904-1980) had a brilliant aesthetic eye, which combined with his theatrical persona, ruthless ambition and addiction to social advancement kept him in work for over six decades.
-From young socialites Andy Warhol and the Rolling Stones, to 1920s flappers and then Twiggy, Beaton straddled the 20th century, recording its heroes and starlets, fashions and tastes.
+From young socialites to Andy Warhol and the Rolling Stones, from 1920s flappers to Twiggy, Beaton straddled the 20th century, recording its heroes and starlets, fashions and tastes.

 Internationally renowned and critically respected, Valérie Belin (born 1964) is perhaps the most celebrated French photographer working today.
 Her monumental works explore issues of surface, identity and artificiality.
 In her photographs Belin utilises the human form as a powerful vessel to project or subvert meaning, with the questioning of reality a central thread that weaves throughout her oeuvre.

 Henri Cartier-Bresson (1908-2004), arguably the most significant photographer of the twentieth-century, was one of the co-founders of Magnum Photos in 1947 and champion of the “decisive moment”.
 He brought a new aesthetic and practice to photography, initiated modern photojournalism, and influenced countless followers.

 Bruce Davidson (born 1933) remains one of the world’s great photographers.
 A member of the prestigious Magnum Photos agency since 1958, he took inspiration from his friend and mentor, Henri Cartier-Bresson, and went on to redefine the genre of photojournalism with his singular style and methods.
 He is perhaps best known for his photo-essays documenting subversive and counter culture groups.